Adam Nemec: Ingolstadt 04

 On 27 January 2012, Nemec joined FC Ingolstadt until the end of the season.
 He made his competitive debut for the club on 4 February 2012 in a 1–1 draw in the league with Fortuna Düsseldorf.

 Union Berlin

 On 24 July 2012, he signed a two-year contract with Union Berlin in the German second division until June 2014.
-In December 2013, his contract was extended for another two years until 2016 including a mutual extension clause for another year.
-Only five months later though, in April 2014, he was allowed to leave the club effective the end of the 2013–14 season, however he stayed with Union.
+In December 2013, his contract was extended until 2016 including an option for another year.
+Only five months later though, in April 2014, the club announced it had released him, however he stayed with Union.

-After playing in just five games through the first half of the season, he was released.
+After playing in just five games through the first half of the season, his contract was terminated in January 2015.
 Union manager Norbert Düwel said: "It is a pity that cooperation has not worked as both sides had imagined.
 Under these circumstances, it is better to part ways."

 New York City

 On 25 January 2015, he signed with New York City FC ahead of their first season in Major League Soccer.
 He made eight starts for the team in nine overall appearances, although he did not score a goal or record an assist during that time.
 On 31 August 2015, New York City FC and Nemec mutually agreed to terminate his contract.